holydiver71/MusicCollector/.github/copilot-plans/musiccollectorplan.md

 All code will follow Microsoft coding standards
-SOLID principles will be adhered to. unit tests and e2e tests to be created and maintained.
+SOLID principles will be adhered to. unit tests and e2e tests to be created and maintained. all user facing text needs to be externalised into a language resources file.
 At the end of each phase prompt to commit changes to github.

 Each phase is independent and results in a working example. tick off the checklist tasks and phases as they are completed.lets do one at a time